-- Every adversary proceeding will be referred to mediation after the filing of the initial answer to the adversary complaint, except as provided in subdivisions (a)(2) and (3).
-A contested matter under Bankruptcy Rule 9014 may also be referred to mediation either by joint request of the parties, or by the court at a status conference or hearing. - (2) An adversary proceeding will not be presumptively referred to mediation if: - (A) one or more parties is self-represented; - (B) a party seeks a temporary restraining order or preliminary injunction; or - (C) the action is initiated by the United States trustee.
+- (1) Every adversary proceeding will be referred to mediation after the filing of the initial answer to the adversary complaint, except as provided in subdivisions (a)(2) and (3).
+A contested matter under Bankruptcy Rule 9014 may also be referred to mediation either by joint request of the parties, or by the court at a status conference or hearing. - (2) An adversary proceeding will not be presumptively referred to mediation if: - (A) one or more parties is self-represented; - (B) a party seeks a temporary restraining order or preliminary injunction; - (C) the action is initiated by the United States trustee; or - (D) the action is initiated against the United States Department of Education under § 523(a)(8) of the Code.

-An adversary proceeding identified in subdivisions (a)(2)(A), (B), or (C) may be referred to mediation only by the request of a party, on written notice to the other parties and the court, or by the court's own motion at a status conference or hearing.
+An adversary proceeding identified in subdivisions (a)(2)(A), (B), (C), or (D) may be referred to mediation only by the request of a party, on written notice to the other parties and the court, or by the court's own motion at a status conference or hearing.